CodeofGuff/CodeofGuff/README.md

    </br>He has been programming for 20+ years, mainly in C and Python recently.
 [Check out his Repo here!](https://github.com/guffre)

 After reviewing his programs and techniques, I knew this was something I wanted to pursue further and explore deeply.
-</br> I have made the pivot to diving deep into the Swift language because I feel it offers so much, and I am eager to see what that is.
+</br> I have enjoyed diving deep into the Swift language because I feel it offers so much, and I am eager to see what that is.

 ## Current Focus